What are the Mass and Dimension Requirements under the Chain of Responsibility?

 • Ensuring Commercial arrangements include prescriptive requirements to comply with legal obligations.

-This course includes Module 2.
-Mass and Dimension Limits which provides a n overview of the Heavy Vehicle National Law (HVNL) and Regulations requirements and obligations for Mass and Dimension Limits, an outline of the requirements for General, Concessional, and Higher Mass Limits, and practical solutions to manage the risk of mass and dimension limits in your business including scheduling loads, accuracy of information, and monitoring compliance.
+This course includes Module 5.
+Mass and Dimension Limits – Provides an overview of the Heavy Vehicle National Law (HVNL) and Regulations requirements and obligations for Mass and Dimension Limits.

 Zenergy – Heavy Vehicle National Law and Chain of Responsibility (CoR)